johannschopplich/kirby-headless/README.md

 ## Requirements

-- Kirby 3.8+
+> [!NOTE]
+> This plugin is compatible with Kirby 3 and Kirby 4.

-> Kirby is not a free software.
+Kirby is not a free software.
 You can try it for free on your local machine but in order to run Kirby on a public server you must purchase a [valid license](https://getkirby.com/buy).

 ## Installation